 For those who wish to take to the water under their own steam you can hire row boats or little electric powerboats.
-Along the bay, on the Glebe, is the Marina with lots of boaty shops for cleats, rollicks, diving and sailing gear, also a few bars and cafes overlooking the water.
+Along the bay, on the Glebe, is the Marina with lots of boat shops for cleats, rowlocks, diving and sailing gear, also a few bars and cafes overlooking the water.

 South, on the Newby Bridge Road, is the newly restored Blackwell Arts & Crafts House.
 This perfect example of the Arts & Crafts movement also houses a fine gallery of modern art.

-For shopping there is a mix of grocers, fashion stores, with Booths supermarket located in Windermere.
+For shopping there is a mix of grocers, fashion stores, with Booths supermarket located in Windermere and a Tesco Express in Bowness.
 For dining you will find a large selection of pubs, cafes and restaurants.
-Foe me the best by far is Jerichos in Windermere.

 Out And About - Local Walks - Activities

-Out And About - Local Walks - Activities The town is good to explore, a pleasing maze of little lanes in which you will find all of the cafes and shops, along with the post office, grand hotels and the oldest pub, The Hole Int’ Wall.
+The town is good to explore, a pleasing maze of little lanes where you will find all of the cafes and shops, along with the post office, grand hotels and the oldest pub, The Hole Int’ Wall.
 The name comes from the days when ale was passed through a hole to the then adjoining blacksmith.